michael6gledhill/Ultimate-Photo-Metadata-Manipulator/README.md

 3. **IMPORTANT**: Check the box "Add Python to PATH" during installation
 ## 🏗️ Build a Standalone macOS App (Advanced)

-Want to create a double-clickable Mac app?
-Follow these steps.

 ### Prerequisites